Urux-ys/projet_serre/README.md

     [~/projet_serre]# sudo python main.py
    ```

-# hardware
+# hardware :
   use Adafruit I2C ADC module
-  and use A0 analog entry for light sensor \n
+  and use A0 analog entry for light sensor
-          A1 analog entry for heat sensor \n
+          A1 analog entry for heat sensor
-          A3 analog entry for humidity sensor \n
+          A3 analog entry for humidity sensor
-  use pin number 11 for water control \n
+  use pin number 11 for water control
-                 13 for light control \n
+                 13 for light control
-                 15 for heat control  \n
+                 15 for heat control

 # License